 When Charles first arrived and we placed the IV catheter, my forward-thinking technical staff had obtained blood samples right away.
 We ran two tests on the in-house bloodwork machines—a complete blood count (CBC) and a chemistry panel.
 A complete blood count is exactly what it sounds like!
 The blood components—red and white blood cells and platelets are counted.

 In dogs with heat stroke, alterations in these numbers happen fast.
-As expected, Charles’ platelets were low (the first step in the clotting cascade discussed above), and his white blood cell count had fallen as well.
+As expected, my patient’s platelets were low (the first step in the clotting cascade discussed above), and his white blood cell count had fallen as well.
 This is because of heat damage to the bone marrow, where those cells originate, but also because of the body’s overwhelming inflammatory response to heat stroke “tying up” those cells.

 One dog’s full recovery from heat stroke

-He could have died, and it’s a miracle that he didn’t.
+But he could have died, and it’s a miracle that he didn’t.

 Heat stroke in dogs is preventable